 Are there any circumstances where I would not be able to remove a fraud alert or a freeze?

-As with anything revolving around our lovely upstanding credit bureaus that never break the law or violate policy or regulation (sarcasm, but not implying they do, only because they could sue us for saying say, but the sarcasm remains), there is no guarantee that they will do the right thing.
-It is YOUR right to add the fraud alert or security freeze, and it “should” be your right to take it away and remove it.
+As with anything revolving around the credit bureaus, there is no guarantee that they will do the right thing.
+It is YOUR right to add the fraud alert or security freeze.
+Furthermore, it “should” be your right to take it away and remove it.

 However, they can place their own fraud alerts or security freezes as well.
-So, we can’t answer you aside from to say “they should remove it if you ask them to”.
+In short, we can’t answer you aside from to say “they should remove it if you ask them to”.

 Is there a scenario where no matter what we do, the tradeline is only reporting on Experian, as an example, but my TU or Equifax never benefits after I’ve spent thousands adding new accounts through you guys?